jeffschubert/homebridge-daikin-oneplus/README.md

 "platforms": [
   {
     "platform": "DaikinOnePlus",
-    "name": "Daikin One+",              // Required.
+    "name": "Daikin One Plus",          // Required.
 The name of the thermostat.
 Can be anything.
     "user": "any@email.address",        // Required.
 The email of your Daikin One+ account.
     "password": "password",             // Required.
     "includeDeviceName": false,         // Required.
 Should the default sensor names start with the thermostat name (as configured in the thermostat).